 Desire

-Now the third stage of the funnel, The Desire Stage is where the visitor is already determined on what it is they need or desire.
+The third funnel stage, The Desire Stage, is where visitors have already determined their needs or desires.
 They’re now almost ready to finalize their purchase.
-As a marketer, you’ll want to make sure that they stay with you until the end of the funnel.
-For true funnel optimization, it is important to consistently keep customers through the beginning of the Funnel.
-If you don’t get the conversions wanted, you may want to make changes to your Funnel optimization process.
+As a marketer, you’ll want to ensure they stay with you until the end of the funnel.
+For proper funnel optimization, it is crucial to keep customers through the Funnel’s beginning consistently.
+You may want to change your Funnel optimization process if you don’t get the desired conversions.

-To pull this off, remember that visitors in this stage will want to compare features, check for reliability, and assess the pricing to ensure that they’re proceeding with the right purchase.
+To pull this off, remember that visitors in this stage want to compare features, check for reliability, and assess the pricing to ensure they’re making the right purchase.

 Activities typical at the Desire Stage are: